literalice/grails-cookie-session/README.md

-# Grails Plugin for storing session data in cookie
+# The cookie based session storage for Grails.

-This is the grails plugin that allows you to store session data in cookie like Rails or Play!.
+This is the grails plugin that allows you to store the session data in a cookie like Rails or Play!.

 # Installation